-Fluoroquinolones are antibiotics that are used to treat infections caused by certain types of bacteria.
+Fluoroquinolones are antibiotics used to treat infections caused by certain types of bacteria.

 The drops of ofloxacin belong to the group of medicines called fluoroquinolones.